DBInstance

 The time zone of the DB instance.
 The time zone parameter is currently supported

-only by Microsoft SQL Server (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SQLServer.html#SQLServer.Concepts.General.TimeZone). | | useDefaultProcessorFeatures
+and RDS for SQL Server (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_SQLServer.html#SQLServer.Concepts.General.TimeZone). | | useDefaultProcessorFeatures

 Optional | boolean

-its default processor features.
+processor features.

 This setting doesn’t apply to RDS Custom. | | vpcSecurityGroupIDs